 12 Top-Rated Tourist Attractions in Marbella

 Historic Marbella is an enchanting old Moorish town full of charming whitewashed houses, cobblestone streets, and shady trees.
 Many of the old buildings are adorned with ironwork balconies and dripping with vibrant bougainvillea.
 The Plaza de los Naranjos blossoms with fragrant orange trees in springtime, reminiscent of the Moors' homeland in North Africa.
-It's worth exploring Marbella's town squares, historic landmarks, art museums, and boutiques, to balance time spent sunbathing and relaxing at the beach.
+Tourists will enjoy exploring Marbella's town squares, historic landmarks, art museums, and boutiques, to balance time spent sunbathing and relaxing at the beach.

 See also: Where to Stay in Marbella

 1. Plaza de los Naranjos

 In Marbella's charming Old Town (Casco Antiguo), the Plaza de los Naranjos was built after the Christian Reconquest in the area that was a center of urban life.
 This beautiful town square has become the heart of Marbella, where locals and tourists socialize and relax.
 A group of orange trees is planted in the middle of the square, like a small orchard, and during springtime, the fragrance is heavenly.

 The plaza is lined with restaurants that have outdoor seating arranged in the middle of the square under the shady trees.
 Two important historic landmarks are found on the Plaza de los Naranjos.
 The town hall, also called the Consistorial House, was built in 1572 and enhanced in the 17th century.
 With its balconied facade, the building exemplifies Spanish style architecture.